Overview

 •

-Evelyn Partners’ Access Persons are required to adhere to the Code of Ethics and certify their adherence to the Code upon
+Evelyn Partners’ Access Persons are required to adhere to the Code of Ethics and certify their adherence to

-commencing their employment and on an annual basis thereafter.
+the Code upon commencing their employment and on an annual basis thereafter.

-Furthermore, all Access Persons are required to deliver to the CCO, or the delegated compliance function, a detailed report of
+Furthermore, all Access Persons are required to deliver to the CCO, or the delegated compliance function, a

-personal transactions (covering substantially all securities other than exempted securities) undertaken during each calendar
+detailed report of personal transactions (covering substantially all securities other than exempted securities)

-quarter.
-Information in respect of any new brokerage accounts opened during the relevant period is also required to be disclosed.
+during the relevant period is also required to be disclosed.

-Personal trading: From time to time, employees (and certain related persons) may have an interest in securities which are owned
+Personal trading: From time to time, employees (and certain related persons) may have an interest in securities

-by clients of Evelyn Partners.
-In such circumstances, the Firm has policies in place to ensure that the interests of the Firm’s
+which are owned by clients of Evelyn Partners.
+In such circumstances, the Firm has policies in place to ensure

-employees do not conflict with the obligations the Firm owes to its clients.
+that the interests of the Firm’s employees do not conflict with the obligations the Firm owes to its clients.

-All Access Persons must obtain pre-clearance from the CCO or a delegated compliance function for all personal trades in
+All Access Persons must obtain pre-clearance from the CCO or a delegated compliance function for all

-designated securities and also obtain pre-approval from the CCO, or the delegated compliance function, before engaging in any
+personal trades in reportable securities and obtain pre-approval from the CCO, or the delegated compliance

-outside business activities or applying for an allocation of an Initial Public Offering (“IPO”) or private placement.
+function, before engaging in any outside business activities or applying for an allocation of an Initial Public

-Conflicts of interest- It is the policy of the Firm that all employees and others working on its behalf act in good faith and in the
+Conflicts of interest- It is the policy of the Firm that all employees and others working on their behalf act in

-best interests of the Firm and its clients.
-The Firm has Policies and Procedures in place to identify and manage conflicts of
+good faith and in the best interests of the Firm and its clients.
+The Firm has Policies and Procedures in place

 12.